johannesstroebele91/graphql-library/3_implementation/frontend/handle-errors.md

 - because by default the default messages
 - are not helpful

-# HowTo

-This can be done

-- by throwing an error in the graphQLRequest function
-- using the `responseBody.errors` property in files e.g. `requests.js`
-- as shown in the requests.js file

 # Example with Apollo Hooks `chat/client/src/Chat.js`

+The results from the Apollo operation

+- can be destructured
+- for the error property
+- and its value handled accordingly

 ```javascript
 export default function Chat({ user }) {